Rapidops

 • after they make a purchase

-Retailers can opt for an omnichannel approach; then, they can make sure that their customers do not face any difficulty switching from digital to physical while enjoying a unified brand experience.
+Retailers can opt for an omnichannel approach, ensuring that their customers have no difficulty switching from digital to physical while enjoying a unified brand experience.

 Modern customers switch between touchpoints for